 Single incomes and mortgages are not mutually exclusive, but it may require some extra planning to be approved for a loan and then be able to meet your monthly repayments.
-You just need to know where to look and what for.
+You just need to know where to look and what to look for.

 Before you start, it might be wise to speak with a mortgage broker who understands the current market and can give you helpful advice.
 Be sure to do your homework, not just about the different rates and conditions offered by banks and lenders, but also about savings and budgeting tools like mortgage offset accounts, first home buyers grants and family home guarantees.